 The camp is set in a private reserve that borders Chobe National Park to the west.
 It overlooks the Linyanti Marshes, which are an important water source during the dry season, attracting large numbers of elephant, hippo, lion and antelope species.

 The family tent offers plenty of space for a family of four.
-It’s furnished with a double bed and twin beds as well as a bath tub, while the outdoor deck has sofas where you can sit and play games.
-A child-minding service is available, and meal times can be flexible.
+It’s furnished with a double bed and twin beds as well as a bathtub, while the outdoor deck has sofas where you can sit and play games, and meal times can be flexible.
 Children aged under 16 are unable to join walking safaris, but shorter nature walks around camp are offered as an alternative.
 Larger groups of at least eight can book exclusive use of the camp.

 Places & hotels on the map